Retail sales rise 0.3% in November as Americans hit gas rather than brakes on spending

 NEW YORK — (AP) — Americans picked up their spending from October to November unexpectedly as the unofficial holiday season kicked off, underscoring the power of shoppers despite elevated prices.

-Retail sales rose 0.3%, in November from October, when sales were down a revised 0.2% according to the Commerce Department on Thursday.
+Retail sales rose 0.3%, in November from October, when sales fell 0.2% according to the Commerce Department on Thursday.
 Sales were expected to decline again in November due to a myriad of issues, including uncertainty over the economy.
 Excluding car and gas sales, sales rose 0.6%.

-As they have been doing for much of the year American consumers, a huge engine for economic growth in the U.S., hit the stores, shopped online or went out to restaurants.
+As they have been doing for much of the year American consumers, a huge engine for economic growth in the U.S., hit the stores, shopped online, went out to restaurants or traveled.

-Business at restaurants rose 1.6%, while sales at furniture stores rose 0.9%.
-Online sales rose 1%.
-Business at clothing and accessories stores were up 0.6%.
-Electronic and appliance sales, however, fell 1.1% Sales at department stores fell 2.5%.
+Business at restaurants, furniture stores and online rose.
+Sales at clothing and accessories stores were also up.
+Sales at electronics, appliance and department stores fell.
 The figures aren’t adjusted for inflation.

-The urge to spend for Americans appears to have some running room, even after a blowout summer.
+The urge to spend for Americans appears to have some running room even after a blowout summer.
 Consumer spending jumped in the July-September quarter.
 Economists have been expecting spending to slow in the final three months of the year as credit card debt and delinquencies rise, and savings fall.
+And while inflation is easing, prices are still higher at restaurants, car shops, or for things like rent.

 “While consumers continue to face hurdles from higher borrowing costs, tighter credit conditions and elevated prices, a still-strong labor market, a positive trend in incomes and an easing in price pressures should keep spending and growth positive for now,” wrote Rubeela Farooqi, chief U.S. economist for High Frequency Economics.

-Yet people remain gloomy, according to the University of Michigan's Index of Consumer Sentiment.
+Yet a lot of Americans remain gloomy, according to the University of Michigan's Index of Consumer Sentiment.
 The preliminary December figures issued Friday showed moods have improved as more people see inflation cooling.

-Moreover, many economists worry about how shoppers are paying for all the stuff.
 Stores have been discounting holiday merchandise earlier and heavier.
-Mark Cohen, director of retail studies at Columbia Business School, believes that stores have been intensifying their discounting to get shoppers to buy.
+Mark Cohen, director of retail studies at Columbia Business School, believes that stores have been intensifying sales to get shoppers to buy.

 “It feels like the holiday debt hangover could be particularly nasty this year,” he said.